-Interviews between Parents, Teachers and Students are held twice each year, at the end of Term 1 and in Term 3 for Primary and Term 2 and in Term 3 for Secondary.
+Interviews between Parents, Teachers and Students are held twice each year, at beginning of Term 2 and Term 3.
 These more formal meetings are an invaluable opportunity for parents to:

-- receive feedback from teachers regarding their child's progress at school • - ask questions or raise concerns • - inform the school about relevant information regarding their child. ٠
+- receive feedback from teachers regarding their child's progress at school - ask questions or raise concerns - inform the school about relevant information regarding their child.

 They also reinforce the important notion that education is a multi-faceted partnership.
 A student's success is dependent upon the quality of this partnership between student, school and home.

 Bookings for Parent-Teacher-Student interviews are made through PTO, an online booking system which streamlines the process of organising the meetings.
 The link for PTO is found on the Parent Portal and is accessed by clicking this icon: